Honey Garlic Shrimp

 How to Make Honey Garlic Shrimp

-- Add honey, soy sauce, lime juice, black pepper, and chili flakes.
-Stir and cook over low heat for 4-5 minutes until the sauce becomes sticky.
-Once the sauce has thickened, remove the sauce from the pan and set aside.
+1. In a pan over medium heat, melt 2 tbsp of olive oil/butter.
+Add garlic and cook for 3-5 minutes.
+Add honey, soy sauce, lime juice, black pepper, and chili flakes.
+Stir and cook over low heat for 4-5 minutes until sticky.
+Once thickened, remove from the pan and set aside.

 SUBSTITUTIONS FOR HONEY GARLIC SHRIMP